RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Experiments

 \paragraph{Sampling Policy during Training} Our model's ability is highly related to sampling qualities during training.
-We examine several different sampling policy combinations and list them in Table~\ref{tab:sample}.
-For each sample, we collect 4 roll-out samples using two variants of beam search.
+We examine different sampling policies and list them in Figure~\ref{fig:sampling} and Table~\ref{tab:sample}.
+We term the initial language model policy as $\rho$, the online language model policy as $\pi$, and the language model policy after each 3-epoch training iteration as $\rho$*.
+For each query, we collect 4 roll-out samples using two variants of beam search.
 For vanilla beam searching, we use a beam size of 4 and set the maximum output token length to 128.
-Since the roll-out sample diversity of vanilla beam search is low, we also experiment with diverse beam search \cite{vijayakumar2018diverse}, where we also use a beam size of 4 and set the diverse beam group to 4, the diversity penalty to 1.0, and the sampling temperature to 0.8.
-We sample training data before the training process.
-Sampling using BP/DP typically cost 4-6 hours on 8 80GB Nvidia A100 GPUs.
+Since the roll-out sample diversity of vanilla beam search is low, we also experiment with (1) diverse beam search \cite{vijayakumar2018diverse}, where we use a beam size of 4 and set the diverse beam group to 4, the diversity penalty to 1.0, and the sampling temperature to 0.8, and (2) top-p sampling (nucleus sampling) \cite{holtzman2020curious}, where we use a beam size of 4, top-p of 1.0, and the sampling temperature to 0.8 which is a consistent setting with the top-p sampling used in our PPO baselines.
+We sample training data before the training process except for OP-k (online sampling).
+Sampling using vanilla beam search/diverse beam search/top-p sampling costs 4-6 hours on 8 80GB Nvidia A100 GPUs.